Star-Lord-XIII/project-euphonia-app/README.md

 This component consists of a **Flutter-based mobile application**.
 The application consists on 2 main section:

-- a section that allows users to record their voice saying specific phrases.
+- a section that allows users to record phrases in their own voice.
 - a section to capture capture user speech and transcript into text relying on the trained model.

 The application comes with a set of 100 default phrases located under `assets/phrases.txt`.
 You can customize or add more phrases.
 You can, for example, create training phrases for different languages.